PRINCIPLES OF RIGHTS, RESPONSIBILITIES AND RESPECT TO ENSURE A SAFE SCHOOL ENVIRONMENT

 (Approved by the Board of Education 1/20/98)

-On the right side of the page are links for the English and Spanish versions of the Conduct Code.
+On the left side of the page are links for the English and Spanish versions of the Conduct Code.